 B-17 Memphis Belle, of eponymous movie fame, is also part of the collection.
 After undergoing restoration, it went back on display on May 17, 2018, 75 years to the date after the crew completed its last mission of World War II.

 National Museum of the US Air Force, 1100 Spaatz St, Dayton, Ohio 45431; +1 937-255-3286

 12. National Museum of the Marine Corps, Quantico, Virginia

 The US Marine Corps has been the spearhead of America's power since the very early days of the nation's existence.

 Over 200 years of accomplishments of the US Marine Corps are thoroughly documented and explained in this museum through a series of immersive exhibits covering the major historical conflicts in which Marines have seen action.
 Visitors can also get a glimpse of the distinctive and intense training that it takes to "make a Marine."

-The National Museum of the Marine Corps is going through a period of transformation that has seen it move to a new contemporary building, whose design evokes the iconic Iwo Jima flag-raising scene.
+The National Museum of the Marine Corps has been through a period of transformation that has seen it move to a new contemporary building, whose design evokes the iconic Iwo Jima flag-raising scene.